aerjay/algal-blooms/README.md

   - Frequent (2-3/day) imaging of equatorial regions (e.g. Southeast Asia) is difficult without either a constellation of sun-synchronous or near-equatorial orbiting satellites.
 To lower the cost, many researchers are now proposing SmallSat/CubeSat missions to fill this gap.
 Bloomer would seek to raise awareness and support for these initiatives to further improve its services

 ## References
+I apologize ahead of time that this list of references is not in the order of appearance.

 - [1] Mati Kahru and B. Greg Mitchell.
 MODIS Detects a Devastating Algal Bloom in Paracas Bay, Peru.
 Eos, Vol. 85, No. 45, 9 November 2004
 - [2] Marieke Beaulieu, Frances Pick, Michelle Palmer, Sue Watson, Jenny Winter, Ron Zurawell, and Irene Gregory-Eaves.
 Comparing predictive cyanobacterial models from temperate regions.
 Can.
 J. Fish.
 Aquat.
 Sci.
 71: 1830–1839 (2014)
 - [3] Marieke Beaulieu, Frances Pick, and Irene Gregory-Eaves.
 Nutrients and water temperature are significant predictors of cyanobacterial biomass in a 1147 lakes data set.
 Limnol.
 Oceanogr., 58(5), 2013, 1736–1746